AAAylinChen/GenAI-Use-SD-SIGCSE/Three-Layer Framework/Three-Layer Framework Use Scenario.md

 - **Foster**
   - [ ] Reinforces sustainable GenAI practices for long-term growth
   - [ ] Promotes balance between efficiency and deep learning
   - [ ] Encourages independence and professional judgment alongside GenAI

 ---

 ## 2. Classroom Integration Use Scenario (Teacher ↔ Student)

 Classroom integration provides another domain for applying the three-layer ecosystem framework, especially in the design and use of teaching materials.
 In this setting, teachers structure GenAI use through instructional design, while students actively engage with AI-enhanced resources and activities.

 The evaluation focuses on **Layer 3 interactions** between teachers and students.
 Each verb (e.g., *Model, Reflect, Scaffold, Feedback, Practice, Evaluate, Question, Inform*) serves as an observable indicator of how GenAI is embedded in learning and teaching.
-These verbs can be operationalized into **tick-box, Likert scale, or rubric-style assessments**, ensuring that AI-enhanced classroom practices are measurable and pedagogically aligned.

 ---
 ### Teacher ↔ Student Interaction Framework in Classroom Integration